 Indeed, for finite games, the mixed strategy NE is a probability distribution over the pure strategy NE.
-Our setting assumes continuous and convex action sets, where each action already lives in a continuum, and pursuing pure-strategy Nash equilibria is sufficient. \begin{definition} An action profile $x^\star \in \XCal$ is called a (pure-strategy) Nash equilibrium of a game $G$ if it is resilient to unilateral deviations; that is, $u_i(x_i^\star; x_{-i}^\star) \geq u_i(x_i; x_{-i}^\star)$ for all $x_i \in \XCal_i$ and $i \in \NCal$. \end{definition} It is known that every smooth concave game admits at least one Nash equilibrium when all action sets are compact~\citep{Debreu-1952-Social} and Nash equilibria admit a variational characterization.
-We summarize this result in the following proposition. \begin{proposition} In a smooth concave game $\GCal$, the action profile $x^\star \in \XCal$ is a Nash equilibrium if and only if $(x_i-x_i^\star)^\top v_i(x^\star) \leq 0$ for all $x_i \in \XCal_i$ and $i \in \NCal$. \end{proposition} Proposition~\ref{prop:CG} shows that Nash equilibria of a smooth concave game can be precisely characterized as the solution set of a variational inequality (VI), so the existence results also follow from the standard results in VI literature~\citep{Facchinei-2007-Finite}.
-We omit the proof here and refer to~\citet{Mertikopoulos-2019-Learning} for the details.
+Our setting assumes continuous and convex action sets, where each action already lives in a continuum, and pursuing pure-strategy Nash equilibria is sufficient. \begin{definition} An action profile $x^\star \in \XCal$ is called a (pure-strategy) Nash equilibrium of a game $G$ if it is resilient to unilateral deviations; that is, $u_i(x_i^\star; x_{-i}^\star) \geq u_i(x_i; x_{-i}^\star)$ for all $x_i \in \XCal_i$ and $i \in \NCal$. \end{definition} It is known that every smooth and concave game admits at least one Nash equilibrium when all action sets are compact~\citep{Debreu-1952-Social} and Nash equilibria admit a variational characterization.
+We summarize this result in the following proposition. \begin{proposition} In a smooth and concave game $\GCal$, the profile $x^\star \in \XCal$ is a Nash equilibrium if and only if $(x_i-x_i^\star)^\top v_i(x^\star) \leq 0$ for all $x_i \in \XCal_i$ and $i \in \NCal$. \end{proposition} Proposition~\ref{prop:CG} shows that Nash equilibria of a smooth and concave game can be characterized as the solution set of variational inequality (VI), so the existence results follow from the seminar results {\red in} the VI literature~\citep{Facchinei-2007-Finite}.